 This leaves key agencies like ESMA in the unenviable position of having to question whether or not they even have the power to issue warnings on cryptocurrencies and risks posed to investors, much less engage in rulemaking.
 Instead, the onus is on the Commission (and to a much lesser extent, ECB) to consider whether or not a redrafting of Mifid is necessary, or a fully fledged new regulatory apparatus for cryptocurrencies.

 Again, this diverges considerably from the discussions in the United States.
-In the US, there is a sense that although the SEC and CFTC may in some instances only be able to regulate cryptocurrencies indirectly (through financial intermediaries), they have tools to do so if they so choose.
+In the US, there is a sense that although the SEC and CFTC may in some instances only be able to regulate cryptocurrencies indirectly (through financial intermediaries), or through their antifraud and anti manipulation capabilities, they have tools to do so if they so choose.

 The lack of a clear EU framework leaves the member states in charge of regulating cryptocurrencies and exchanges in their own backyard, an inherently difficult position given the transnational nature of crypto products and fund-raises.
 And just as important as actually issuing rules, every member will have to have their own enforcement regime.
 And to my knowledge—and not surprisingly—there has been no enforcement action taken anywhere in Europe thus far.